dejakob/jakez-story/chapters/why.md

-# Why did I even wrote this?
+# Why did I even write this?

 Last week, I binge-watched Netflix' thirteen reasons.
 It's about a teenage girl who took her own life and left thirteen tapes why she did it.
 It's a good show, you should definitely watch it as well.
 I liked how they showed how little problems also could be 'a reason'.
 Some things didn't seem like a huge deal to a lot of people, but to the main character, it was.